 HUD provides operating subsidies for public housing at the project level on a calendar year basis.
-The chart displays the amount of Public Housing operating subsidy received from 2016 through 2021.
-The calendar year 2021 operating subsidy will decrease, due to the RAD conversion of 176 public housing units.
+The chart displays the amount of Public Housing operating subsidy received from 2017 through 2022.
+It is estimated that the calendar year 2022 operating subsidy will increase.

-SHA may use up to 20 percent of the Operating Subsidy obligated for each funding year, starting with CY 2020 appropriated funds and each year thereafter, for CFP activities.
+SHA may use up to 20 percent of the Operating Subsidy obligated for each funding year, starting with CY 2021 appropriated funds and each year thereafter, for CFP activities.

 At both the PHA-wide and the project level, the PHA will estimate, for planning purposes, the amount of Operating Subsidy to be used for CFP activities.
-Based on that estimate, PHAs should plan throughout the year for the amount of Operating Subsidy they intend to use for CFP activities.
+Based on that estimate, PHAs should plan throughout the year for Operating Subsidy they intend to use for CFP activities.
 The PHA may estimate any amount of Operating Subsidy for CFP activities at any project provided the following conditions are met:

-(1) the Operating Subsidy to be used for CFP activities at all projects does not exceed the maximum amount of 20% allowed at the PHA-wide level; and

-(2) the Operating Subsidy to be used for CFP activities at any one project does not exceed that project's total amount of Operating Subsidy.
+- (1) the Operating Subsidy to be used for CFP activities at all projects does not exceed the maximum amount of 20% allowed at the PHA-wide level; and - (2) the Operating Subsidy to be used for CFP activities at any one project does not exceed that project's total amount of Operating Subsidy.